 But without a strong and ambitious initiative to provide this kind of support, small farmers and producers may not have the capacity to even break into the world of carbon finance, even though there may be a lot of economic value for them there.

 The Future of Carbon Markets & True Climate Solutions

 The idea behind carbon finance is interesting and creative.
 It provided a framework for innovation in sustainability.
-As with many good ideas, it seems to have become damaged by an already corrupted system.
+It may not have shown any tangible reduction in carbon emissions yet, but certainly it is a valuble incentivizing tool.
+As with many good ideas, there is value and there is the potential to become damaged by an already corrupted system.

 Fortunately, there are companies, farmers, and producers, humans all over the world who continue to honor the earth and life upon it with their work.
 We are fortunate to know many of them, and we are proud to connect our growing network of producers with our growing community of conscious consumers.